adzialocha/angular-watch-resource/README.md

   interval: 0,             // interval in ms for frequent resource update requests
   silent: false,           // true to enable silent mode, does not send a request on init

+  dataKey: '',             // resource data is inside a key (example: "data")

   cacheKey: undefined,     // use a custom cache key

   sideload: {},            // read -> sideloading resources option (below)
+  sideloadKey: '',         // sideload resources are collected in an own object (example: "included")
   nested: {},              // read -> nested resources option (below)

   withCredentials: false,  // request with credentials